masjidwestall/socmed/README.md

-This is the python script to publish prayer time into socmed story.
+Alhamdulillah, this is the python script to publish prayer time into socmed story.
 -------------------------------------------------------------------

-At this point it only supports instagram.
+At this point it only supports instagram story.
 What you need :
 * *config.py* that contains the following :
   * your instagram account id (12 digit)